mautic/mautic-documentation/pages/04.Troubleshooting/02.Update Failed/docs.en.md

     PHP Fatal error:  Allowed memory size of 67108864 bytes exhausted (tried to allocate 10924085 bytes) in ...

 This means that the memory limit that Apache has available is too low.
 Edit the memory_limit in the php.ini configuration file.
+Read more about [working with resource limits][resource-limits].

 ### A required PHP extension is missing